Reflecting on an average American school shooting through screenplay.

 These are the things that truly got to me.
 I still have trouble wrapping my head around the story about the Japanese film crew enraptured by prairie dogs near the Columbine campus.
 In all honesty, I’m having trouble wrapping my head around the entire concept of school shootings, despite it being such a prevalent part of American culture these days.
 It will never make sense.

 Finally, here are some other extremely helpful resources;

 - Since Columbine – Colorado Public Radio/NPR podcast.
-The entire premise of this podcast explores the changes in the twenty years since Columbine in an extremely local way.
+The entire premise of this podcast is exploring what’s changed in the twenty years since Columbine in an extremely local way.

 - No Notoriety

 - (And of course ‘The Screenwriter’s Bible‘*.
 I’ll shill for this book until the cows come home.
 You need it if you’re writing screenplays)